 The literature primarily suggests to take advantage of the remineralizing properties of milk and cheese as both contain higher concentrations of calcium and phosphate ions compared to saliva.
 A variation of this approach involves the use of fluoridated milk, which has been shown to provide protective effects against enamel erosion caused by low‑pH swimming pool water.
 Applying fluoridated milk both before and after erosive exposure yields the strongest protective benefits.
 Another option is fluoride itself, though its effectiveness against erosion remains somewhat controversial.
 Promising results have been observed only with high concentrations of fluoride found in varnishes and foams, rather than in everyday toothpastes.

-Finally, the use of a sodium bicarbonate spray such as Cariex® has proven to be one of the most convenient and rapid solutions.
-It helps control the drop in salivary pH following carbohydrate intake, thereby contributing to the prevention of both caries and dental erosion.
+In conclusion, the use of a sodium bicarbonate spray such as Cariex® on the oral mucosa has proven to be above all the most practical and rapid solution; crucially, it allows for the control of the drop in salivary pH following carbohydrate consumption, contributing to the prevention of cavities and dental erosion.

-Recommendation: Brush your teeth thoroughly with a soft toothbrush before entering the pool, spray Cariex® onto the mucosa and dental surfaces, and repeat the application every 40 minutes during training.
+The recommendation is to brush teeth thoroughly with a soft toothbrush before entering the water, spray Cariex® onto the oral mucosa and dental surfaces, and repeat the process every 40 minutes of training.

 – Dr. Simone Bergomi –